 The other macros don’t look so bad… at first glance.
 14g of fat and 14g of protein fit into most paleo, IIFYM, or ketogenic diets.
 But, as with any food, it’s more about where those macronutrients come from.

-The fat in this chain’s latte isn’t coming from quality fats like MCTs, grass-fed butter or fat-forward nuts.
-It comes mainly from the whipped cream and 2% milk the chain uses -- both dairy products that you can’t eat on paleo, but even if you wanted to cheat on your paleo diet, you’d still be consuming dairy from questionable sources.
+The fat in this chain’s latte isn’t coming from quality fats like MCTs, grass-fed butter or fat-fueled nuts.
+It comes mainly from the whipped cream and 2% milk the chain uses -- both dairy products that you can’t have on paleo.
+But even if you wanted to cheat on your paleo diet, you’d still be consuming dairy from questionable sources.

-So, while you could swap out the dairy for coconut or almond milk, you’d still be a victim of all of that sugar.
+While you could swap out the dairy for coconut milk or almond milk, you’d still be a victim of all of that sugar.
 This recipe saves the day -- and your blood glucose levels.

 Three All-Star Ingredients in this 5-Star Recipe

-The pumpkin spice gives it it’s flavor, and the honey sweetens the latte just the right amount.
-But, while all of the ingredients work together to create the perfect boosted latte, these three ingredients steal the show.
+The pumpkin spice provides the much-craved flavor, and the honey sweetens the latte just the right amount.
+But while all of the ingredients work together to create the perfect boosted latte, these three ingredients steal the show.